-CMC Lead at CEPI
+CMC lead at CEPI

-Inés Rodriguez Álvarez, our Senior Consultant, talks about her experience as a Chemistry Manufacturing and Controls (CMC) lead at CEPI.
+Inés Rodriguez Álvarez, our former Senior Consultant, talks about her experience as a Chemistry Manufacturing and Controls (CMC) lead at CEPI.

 CEPI (Coalition for Epidemic Preparedness Innovations) is an innovative global partnership between public, private, philanthropic, and civil society organizations.
 CEPI was founded after the EBOLA outbreak and is working to accelerate the development of vaccines against emerging infectious diseases and enable equitable access to these vaccines for people during epidemics.
 CEPI guides and supports their awardees in new vaccines development from a holistic point of view: facilitating funding and also connecting the awardees to the CEPI experts, formed by their permanent staff and senior consultants, sharing their in-depth industry experience and scientific background.